 MMF once again ranks among the best Quantitative Finance programs in the world in Risk.net’s 2022 Quant Finance Master’s Guide.

 Established in 1998 MMF remains at the forefront of training in quantitative finance.
 MMF is a boutique Program admitting a select number of students each year who will move through the Program as one cohort.
 The boutique nature of our Program means that students will learn in smaller class sizes, have the opportunity to build lasting bonds with their classmates and work in industry-like teams to complete projects and presentations.

-Financial Engineering is one of the fastest growing areas of applied mathematics.
-The financial institutions which employ finance engineers are amongst the wealthiest and most sophisticated corporations in the world.
-If you have been thinking of a career in research or industry, you may discover an unexpected combination of intellectual challenge and accelerated professional growth by pursuing a career.
+Financial Mathematics is one of the fastest growing areas of applied mathematics.
+Institutions that employ financial mathematicians are among the wealthiest and most sophisticated corporations in the world.
+A career in financial mathematics provides you with an invigorating combination of intellectual challenge and accelerated professional growth.

 During your 12 months of training in MMF your superior quantitative skills are focused on the tools of financial mathematics for the initial 4 months of course work.
 You then move into a full-time 4 month internship with one of our industry partners.
 Finally, you will complete course work during the last 4 months of the Program.